getgauge/docs.gauge.org/installing.rst

 --------------

 .. warning::
-   If you plan to remove Gauge and the installed plugins, follow the steps in :ref:`plugins-uninstallation` first.
+   - If you plan to remove Gauge and the installed plugins, follow the steps in :ref:`plugins-uninstallation` first.
+   - The Gauge folder(~/.gauge/config in Mac/Linux and in %APPDATA%\Gauge\config in windows) has to be removed manually.

 Gauge
 ^^^^^